tiaradwim1306/100daysofcloud/Journey/002/Readme.md

 # Introduction to cloud computing : Course on Udemmy by Stepahane Mareek and aws academy Cloud Foundations [22444]

 ## Introduction
-learn the meaning of cloud computing and advantages of using cloud computing
+learn the meaning of cloud computing and the components that exist in cloud computing

 this journey learn about :
 1. Introduction to cloud computing
 2. traditional computing and cloud computing
 3. Advantages of using cloud computing
+4. Type of cloud computing
+5. Pricing of the Cloud
+6. AWS Global Infrastructure

 ## Cloud Research
 ### 1. Introduction to cloud computing (aws academy : Module 1 - Cloud Concepts Overview)